 And make sure you know how to deal with basic emergencies (such as small fires, cuts and bleeding, or broken limbs) until help arrives.

 If you learn that an underage guest has been drinking, arrange safe transport home for them immediately.
-Let their parents or guardians know what has happened, so they can look for signs of a bad reaction to the alcohol.
+Let their parents know what has happened, so they can look for signs of a bad reaction to the alcohol.

-Look out for your friends while partying
+Look out for your friends

 If you notice a friend is not well at a party, you need to check whether they are drunk or suffering from alcohol poisoning or drug overdose.